+Carlos

+David Garcia

+Foundry Manager

+MA, Royal

-Carlos David Garcia Foundry Manager MA, Royal College of Art, London; BFA, University of Houston
+College of Art,

+London; BFA,

+University

+of Houston

 Carlos Garcia began teaching as a foundry instructor at the Glassell School in the fall of 2019.
 Trained as a sculptor, he has extensive experience working with metals, wood, and a variety of other media.
 His practice currently centers on bronze casting, using found objects for inspiration for larger-scale works.
-He earned his MA from the Royal College of Art in London and his BFA from the University of Houston.
-He worked for Mike Smith Studios in London, completing projects for artists like Julian Opie, Sean Scully, and Mark Wallinger.
-Now working in Houston, he has exhibited both in the U.K. and Texas. cdgarcia@mfah.org
+He earned his MA from the Royal College of Art in London and his BFA from the University of Houston, He worked for Mike Smith Studios in London, completing projects for artists like Julian Opie, Sean Scully, and Mark Wallinger.
+Now working in Houston, he has exhibited both in the U.K. and Texas. cdgarcia@mfah.org artist whose main medium is graphite drawing.
+Born in Japan, she was trained in traditional Japanese calligraphy in her early childhood and classical Western drawing as a teenager.
+After graduating from high school in Japan, she moved to the United States, earning her MFA from the University of Houston in 2007.
+Ono Gray combines East and West, reflecting a life that is both culturally Japanese and American, in her artwork.
+Her works have been exhibited nationally and internationally in solo and group exhibitions in the United States, Japan, Mexico, Germany, Italy, and the United Kingdom.
+She is represented by Hooks-Epstein Galleries in Houston and Galeria 910 in Oaxaca, Mexico.

+Mayuko

+Ono Gray

+MFA, BFA,

+University of

+Houston

-Mayuko Ono Gray MFA, University of Houston; BFA, University of Houston
+Mayuko Ono

+Gray is a visual